aav7fl/website/_posts/2020-07-20-appliance-notifications-through-vibration-and-power.md

 This was another reasonable idea but because it is very device specific and I am not as comfortable running a sensor to the internal board of the dryer, I ruled this one out early on.

 Our dryer does not have a digital display.
 In fact, it does not even have a light for the inside drum when you open the door.
 It is quite lacking with few features.
-Our dryer strongly follows the “keep it stupid simple” policy.
+Our dryer strongly follows the "keep it stupid simple" policy.

 If I were to connect a NodeMCU to the main circuit board, I would have to spend time figuring out which leads to run a sensor to.
 This is probably the cleanest approach, but I wanted to avoid a solution that was device specific.
 Whatever solution I came up with needed to be generic for anyone to replicate in the future.

-Keeping it generic also reduces the “re-factoring in real life” when the dryer gets replaced someday.
+Keeping it generic also reduces the "re-factoring in real life" when the dryer gets replaced someday.

 #### 3. Use a Wireless Sensor on the Drum to Track Movement